“People ignore design that ignores people.” — Frank Chimero

 • Senior Design Seminar I

-• Senior Design Seminar II
+• Senior Design Capstone

 COURSE REQUIREMENTS & DESCRIPTIONS